Fsk96/Fsk96/README.md

 🎓 IT Support professional with 2 years of experience
 💻 Proficient in C, C++, C#, Python
-☁️ Knowledge in Cloud Infrastructure, DevOps, and basic Cybersecurity
+☁️ Knowledge in Cloud, Infrastructure and basic Cybersecurity
 🚀 Building academic and personal projects to strengthen development and DevOps skills

 ---